 A Dutch electronic music prodigy who helped define the energetic future bounce sound while still in his teens.

-Mike Williams exploded onto the global dance scene not long after he left high school, his talent immediately catching the ear of industry titans.
-His signature style, a vibrant and melodic twist on future house that became known as future bounce, turned festival main stages into his playground.
-A pivotal early collaboration with his childhood hero, Tiësto, on the track 'I Want You' launched him into the stratosphere and cemented a lasting mentorship.
-As a flagship artist for Spinnin' Records, he became synonymous with a new, youthful energy in EDM, headlining major events like Tomorrowland with a catalog of anthems including 'Groovy George' and 'Wait Another Day'.
-Beyond the decks, he's a multi-instrumentalist who brings a musician's sensibility to production, crafting tracks that are as intricate as they are irresistibly upbeat.
+Mike Williams produced 'I Want You' with his childhood hero Tiësto shortly after leaving high school, a collaboration that launched his career.
+His signature future bounce style—a vibrant, melodic twist on future house—turned festival main stages into his playground.
+As a flagship artist for Spinnin' Records, he headlined major events like Tomorrowland with anthems including 'Groovy George' and 'Wait Another Day'.
+Beyond the decks, Williams is a multi-instrumentalist who brings a musician's sensibility to production, crafting tracks that are intricate and irresistibly upbeat.
+Born in 1996, he became synonymous with a new, youthful energy in EDM.

 1981–1996